-\fakepara{\sys incorporates existing specializations.} To showcase \sys's ability to easily incorporate existing runtime specializations, we implement the map hot-keys specialization of Morpheus~\cite{miano2022domain} as a fast-path specialization point in packet processing function of FastClick's LinearIPLookup element.
+\fakepara{\sys incorporates existing specializations.} To showcase \sys's ability to easily incorporate existing runtime specializations, we implement Morpheus'~\cite{miano2022domain} map hot-keys specialization of as a fast-path specialization point in the packet processing function of FastClick's LinearIPLookup element.
 We configure the fast-path specialization point with a 0.01\% sampling rate for the instrumentation phase.
-We execute the FastPath router on 1 machine and treat that machine as the Device Under Test and execute Pktgen to execute an open-loop workload to generate packets with destination ip addresses from a given set of IP addresses.
-We repeat this experiment for different sizes of the routing table in the LinearIPLookup as well as different sizes of the fast-path to measure the throughput of the router under different conditions. \autoref{fig:fastclick_nroutes} shows that \sys achieves upto 15$\times$ improvement in the throughput based on the size of the table at 100\% fast-path hit rate.
-The improvement increases with the increase in the table size as for larger tables, more linear scans are required. \autoref{fig:fastclick_hr} shows that for a router, with a routing table of size 1000, even with a 50\% fast-path hit rate, \sys achieves approximately 5$\times$ improvement in the throughtput.
-The improvement increases with the increase in the fast-path hit rate.
+We execute the FastPath router on one machine and treat it as the device under test and execute Pktgen to execute an open-loop workload to generate packets with destination ip addresses from a given set of IP addresses.
+We repeat this experiment for different sizes of the routing table in the LinearIPLookup as well as different sizes of the fast-path to measure the throughput of the router under different conditions. \autoref{fig:fastclick_nroutes} shows that \sys achieves up to 15$\times$ improvement in the throughput based on the size of the table at 100\% fast-path hit rate.
+The improvement increases with larger table sizes, as the basline requires longer linear scans here. \autoref{fig:fastclick_hr} shows that for a router with a 1000-entry routing table, even with a 50\% fast-path hit rate, \sys achieves an approximately 5$\times$ throughput improvement.
+The improvement increases with the the fast-path hit rate.